craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Local Lore/Nobles of Prosper.md

 Each house has a job in the kingdom, a holding they control, and a seal or crest - some sort of image that represents them.
 # The Houses
 ## [[Noble House a'Fen]]
 It is the task of the a'Fen House to maintain the roadways of the kingdom.
 They hold [[Janesland]] and its surroundings.
-Their crest is...
+Their crest is a picked hammer slamming into broken ground, hammer head first.

 ## [[Noble House a'Nyrk]]
 It is the task of the a'Nyrk House to communicate quickly throughout the kingdom.
 They hold [[Gambleum]] and its surroundings.
 Their crest is a horse with jewels for eyes.